n8henrie/n8henrie.github.io/_posts/2011-10-07-thankyousteve.md

 disqus_identifier: 48 http://n8henrie.com/?p=48
 ---
 <div>
-  &#8220;The world has lost a visionary.
-And there may be no greater tribute to Steve’s success than the fact that much of the world learned of his passing on a device he invented.&#8221; -Barack Obama
+  “The world has lost a visionary.
+And there may be no greater tribute to Steve’s success than the fact that much of the world learned of his passing on a device he invented.” -Barack Obama
 </div>

 <div>